letstri/vaxee/docs/query.md

 });

 /**
- * Prefetch the data every time the component is rendered.
+ * Wait the data resolving every time the component is rendered.
  *
  * @see https://vuejs.org/guide/built-ins/suspense.html#async-dependencies
  */